 - Be predominantly outdoors and inviting to the public;

-- Be a lively gathering space, providing abundant and varied seating, sun and shade, trees and plantings with attractions and features that offer many different ways for visitors to enjoy the space;
+- Be a lively gathering space, providing abundant and varied seating, sun and shade, and trees and plantings, with attractions and features that offer many different ways for visitors to enjoy the space;

 - Be used intensively on a daily basis, and act as a destination for a broad spectrum of users throughout the year;